tgoulder4/weclean/troubleshooting.md

-tsc not responding? amend in tsconfig then use yarn tsc
+tsc not responding? amend in tsconfig then use yarn tsc.